mongodb/mongodb-enterprise-kubernetes/README.md

 #### Operator Installation

+* In order to install the Operator in OpenShift, please follow [these](openshift-install.md) instructions instead.

 This operator can also be installed using yaml files, in case you are not using Helm.
 You may apply the config directly from github clone this repo, and apply the file

     kubectl apply -f https://raw.githubusercontent.com/mongodb/mongodb-enterprise-kubernetes/master/mongodb-enterprise.yaml